mexus/ycm-flags/README.md

 1. `additional_includes`.
 This option is for any additional include paths you want, it is also a `list`: `["/usr/include/curl", "some-weird-stuff/headers"]`.
 Keep in mind that relative pathes are resolved relatively to the project's root.
+1. `default_file`.
+If provided, this file will be used to get compilation flags for any file that is not in a compilation database.
+It should be specified as a path relative to the project's root: `"source/main.cpp"`.

 ##Header files
 The main idea behind deducing compilation flags for a header file is to find a corresponding source file.